ryoon/netbsd-ddwg/netbsd-ddwg.md

 `sys/kern/subr_autoconf.c`.
 This concept has become known *as autoconf*.
 But what exactly is going on behind the curtain?

-### config(8)
+### `config(8)`
 There is one central file which declares the kernel configuration for a BSD Unix Kernel.
-Under NetBSD, this file is located in sys/arch/<arch>/conf. <arch>
-represents the appropriate machine- / processor architecture.
-In our example, this is vax, i.e. d.h. sys/arch/vax/conf.
+Under NetBSD, this file is located in `sys/arch/<arch>/conf`. `<arch>` represents the appropriate machine- / processor architecture.
+In our example, this is `vax`, i.e. d.h. `sys/arch/vax/conf`.
 In this folder, you can find the kernel configuration file GENERIC, which contains all the drivers and options supported by this architecture.
 You can create a user-defined configuration file by copying the file to a new name in this directory and editing it.
 Usually, this means commenting out all the drivers for devices not available in the particular machine.
-This process can be automated by using the tool pkgsrc/sysutils/adjustkernel.
+This process can be automated by using the tool `pkgsrc/sysutils/adjustkernel`.

-After calling config(8), it reads the kernel configuration file to determine which drivers / functionality should be included in the kernel.
-Some "'files.*"' files assign the .c- and .h-files to the various drivers and functionality.
-Using these dependencies, config(8) creates a compilation directory containing a Makefile as well as a range of .c- and .h-files.
-The .h-files usually contain defines with parameters such as the max. number of driver instances (for example PseudoTTYs, BPF, ...), kernel options such as KTRACE, ...
-The file param.c also falls into this category.
+After calling `config(8)`, it reads the kernel configuration file to determine which drivers / functionality should be included in the kernel.
+Some "'`files.*`"' files assign the `.c-` and `.h-`files to the various drivers and functionality.
+Using these dependencies, `config(8)` creates a compilation directory containing a Makefile as well as a range of `.c-` and `.h-`files.
+The `.h-`files usually contain `define`s with parameters such as the max. number of driver instances (for example PseudoTTYs, BPF, ...), kernel options such as `KTRACE`, ...
+The file `param.c` also falls into this category.

-The compilation directory is named after the kernel configuration file and is located in sys/arch/vax/compile.
-After changing into said directory, the actual compilation is started by the command make depend netbsd.
-See config(8) and http://www.netbsd.org/Documentation/kernel/ for details.
+The compilation directory is named after the kernel configuration file and is located in `sys/arch/vax/compile`.
+After changing into said directory, the actual compilation is started by the command `make depend netbsd`.
+See `config(8)` and http://www.netbsd.org/Documentation/kernel/ for details.

-### ioconf.c and cfdata
+### `ioconf.c` and `cfdata`
-The file ioconf.c in the compilation directory contains the data structure, marking the central point of access of the entire autoconf process.
+The file `ioconf.c` in the compilation directory contains the data structure, marking the central point of access of the entire *autoconf* process.
 This configuration data table shows all the devices supported by the kernel.
 Let's start with an excerpt of the kernels configuration file: